EUSA requires a volunteer bond be paid by all participating families.

 A minimum of (2) hours of volunteer time within the EUSA season will be required from each household.

 There are thousands of opportunities to volunteer time that will contribute towards fulfilling a family's volunteer obligation, from serving as a Head Coach or Assistant Coach; helping with facility maintenance; volunteering at FinalsFest or our 3v3 Live Tournament; Photo Day; Uniform Distribution: snack bar; field cleanup; field lining; serving on the Board of Directors; etc.

 Volunteer Bonds will be refunded towards the end of the Fall season (December 15th) and the Spring season (July 15th).
 Those Volunteer Bonds paid by credit card will be refunded by a credit to the same card.
 If your credit card is inactive, a check will be issued.

-Foundation 1 & 2, Development (ICYSL) and Pre-Academy/Academy Travel program registrations will all be affected.
+Foundation, EDP Futures, Development ICYSL, and Pre-Academy/Academy EDP Travel program registrations will all be affected.
 Items such as Coaching Clinics, Winter Training or Summer Training will not be affected.